fuzzlecutter/TazUO/src/ClassicUO.Client/LegionScripting/doc.md

 <details>
 <summary><h3>ClearLeftHand()</h3></summary>

- If you have an item in your left hand, move it to your backpack
+ If you have an item in your left hand, move it to your backpack Sets API.Found to the item's serial.
  Example:
  ```py
  leftHand = API.ClearLeftHand()